lumagateinc/MovoSuite/docs/README.md

 ## Install and Configuration Checklist<!-- omit in toc -->

 The following is a high-level implementation checklist for MovoSuite, with links to detailed steps for each item on the list.

+*To configure MovoSuite, 1) click the task's link, 2) complete the steps, then click the "return to checklist" link to return to this checklist.*

 - Prerequisites
 - Step 1